-When disconnected from the force of Life – there’s something missing!
+When disconnected from the force of Life, my experience is that there’s something missing.
 It’s like a longing, a yearning that no kind of consumption can fill.
 It’s a longing for connection with all that is; the recognition that we are all connected – that we are all a part of everything.
 This isn’t woo-woo by the way, it’s quantum physics!
 Cutting edge science.
 And yes, I know, it’s a theory 😉😵.

 I worked for years and years on the level of the mind and body and while there was improvement, I still struggled.
 When I made the decision to commit myself to my spiritual practice, everything changed.
 Within days.

 I won’t disappoint.
 This is by no means an exhaustive list, but here are a few ways you can begin to reconnect with yourself…

 Reconnect with your Body